Applying to college is not as confusing as it might seem. Rest assured, we’re here to help you every step of the way.

 Typically, the following documents are required to complete an application file.
 However, requirements are specific to a student's situation.

 Students submitting an electronic application will pay a $25 fee.
-Those submitting
+Students may apply

 Students must have their official high school transcript sent directly to the Office of Admissions.
 Home schooled students must have a transcript of all secondary level course work from a state/commonwealth recognized home education diploma program or your home school district or a General Equivalency Diploma (GED) and samples of all secondary level course work completed.
 For information on home school accrediting agencies, click on the following links Pennsylvania Department of Education or Pennsylvania Home Educators Association.